 We are starting to see a trend with owners of ranch style homes who are looking to do a porch remodel.
 They are seeking a smart way to give their mid century residence an updated, sophisticated look with a contemporary porch.
 As an expert porch remodeler, Georgia Front Porch can often help achieve that by designing and building a front porch that matches their contemporary design aesthetics.
 Sometimes that means incorporating flat tiles, sharp edges and straight lines without having too much detail or accents.
 A simple architectural statement for a front porch addition can have a major impact.
 Yet these porch designs also need to create a cohesive indoor/outdoor living space.
 Add bold furniture and clever modern landscape design to the mix and your home’s curb appeal just jumped by leaps and bounds.

 But let’s not forget the back porch.
-As one example, when paired with folding doors that open completely, you erase the boundary between indoors and out with the porch the transitional space between the two.
+As one example, when paired with folding doors that open completely, you erase the boundary between indoors and out with the porch as the transitional space between the two.

 The morale of this story?
 If you are considering a front porch, or a screened or windowed back porch, don’t limit yourself to traditional designs.
 Let us help you consider all of your options be they traditional or more modern interpretations.
-We’ll listen to what you have in mind, add some new thoughts and help you come up with the perfect porch for your home.
+We’ll listen to what you have in mind, add some new thoughts, and help you come up with the perfect porch for your home.